 Trump's political action committees spent nearly $50 million on legal bills in 2023, filings show

-As Trump's legal and political calendars have collided in recent weeks, bouncing him between Iowa, New Hampshire and courtrooms in New York City and Washington D.C. related to three different cases, the financial burden of his legal challenges has taken its toll on Trump's fundraising and advertising capabilities.
+As Trump's legal and political calendars have collided in recent weeks, bouncing him between Iowa, New Hampshire and courtrooms in New York City and Washington, D.C., related to three different cases, the financial burden of his legal challenges has taken its toll on his fundraising and advertising capabilities.

-Although Trump's campaign, and the primary super PAC supporting Trump, MAGA Inc., are well positioned heading into the new year, with over $56 million in cash between the two committees, Trump's leadership PAC, Save America PAC, which paid his lawyers, has just over $5 million cash on hand, and the political action committees working on his behalf spent well over what they were raising.
+Trump's campaign and the primary super PAC supporting him, MAGA Inc., are well-positioned heading into the new year, with over $56 million in cash between the two committees.
+But Trump's leadership PAC — Save America PAC, which paid his lawyers — has just over $5 million cash on hand, and the political action committees working on his behalf spent more than what they were raising.

 The former president is facing former Ambassador to the United Nations Nikki Haley in the race for the GOP presidential nomination and has been the front-runner throughout the campaign.